Kelowna Dental Services

 The Mission Creek Dental team will help you maintain your children’s oral health, modify any bad habits and provide simple treatment as needed.
 Our team will work with both the parent and the child to teach him/her the proper techniques while brushing, flossing and using fluoride.

 Sometimes a large amount of a tooth’s biting surface is damaged.
 For a tooth that is too damaged to restore with a filling, but does not need a full coverage crown, a dentist will often recommend an inlay.

 Essentially the damaged area of the tooth is removed, and a custom made restoration is bonded in its place.
 We often use the term onlay to refer to an inlay that has to cover one or more of the tooth cusps, but the procedure is the same.

 CEREC allows us to restore a damaged tooth with a crown or onlay in just one visit.
-An optical image of your broken down tooth is taken, the computer then designs and makes a restoration that is extremely precise and durable and is made out of a tooth coloured, biocompatible material.
+An optical image of your broken tooth is taken, then a computer designs and fabricates a restoration that is extremely precise and durable and is made out of a tooth coloured, biocompatible material.